NBA: Two Los Angeles Lakers players test positive at Covid 19

 The urge to test the Lakers increased when four members of the Brooklyn Nets tested positive for coronavirus.
 The Nets played the Lakers in Los Angeles on March 10, a day before the NBA season was suspended due to the outbreak.

-The Nets made the announcement on Tuesday of the four positive tests, with injured star Kevin Durant who later revealed he was one of the players.
+The Nets made the announcement on Tuesday of the four positive tests, with injured star Kevin Durant later revealing he was one of the players.

 The Lakers were tested Wednesday at their practice facility in El Segundo, California.
 Later Wednesday, striker LeBron James recorded his quarantined video.